Repositories

 </artifact-meta-data>

 You can build your own repository to use with Savant.
-The way that the Inversoft repository is setup is via Apache and Subversion.
+The way that the Savant’s public repository is set up is via Subversion and a web server.
 Using Subversion has a lot of advantages over SCP or Git.
 The main advantages are:

 - Artifacts are backed up and new repositories can be created quickly from the Subversion repository.
 If something happens to the server or the directory that stores your Savant repository, it can be recreated from the Subversion repository.